MikeSchlosser16/mikeschlosser16.github.io/index.md

 ```

 ### Currently
-* Senior Engineer - Data Externalization @ Optum Technology
+* Senior Engineer - Data Externalization @ Optum
-  * Working on building modern streaming platforms to serve data on a massive scale.
+  * Working on building modern streaming platform to serve data on a massive scale.
 My supervisor is the fantastic [@hmickman](https://twitter.com/hmickman).
-I'm also a member of the Technology Development Program.
+I was also a member of the Technology Development Program.
   * In June 2018 I was promoted to senior developer.

 ### Previously